camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/aws-marketplace.md

 ### Create a DNS record to point to the AWS LoadBalancer

 Create a DNS record to point to the AWS LoadBalancer.

-To get the ip address of the LoadBalancer
+Refer to the [AWS Route53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) for more details.